SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Elecdronegenerators appear to be atleast vaguelyhumanoid,

-and your last thought before you black out is knowing that your body will féed these ants and form the basis or“ a new anthill,” l
+and your last thought before you black out is knowing that your body will féed these ants and form the basis or" a new anthill,” l
 There was another uncomfortable silence before the i Sergeant continued.
-“Any questions 5" l
+"Any questions 5" l

 complete with the ability to carry on conversations in other